Cryru/Emotion/Documents/SoundManager.md

 ## Deep Dive

 The `SoundManager` uses OpenAL in the background.
-All actions are executed on a specified thread where the audio context is created and is managed through the `ThreadManager` class - accessible by the global `ALThread` class.
-The AL loop's frequency is controlled by the `Context.Flags.SoundThreadFrequency` flag and is 50 milliseconds by default. **The ALThread does not run while the host is unfocused, but layers will still be updated.**
+All actions are executed on a specified thread where the audio Engine is created and is managed through the `ThreadManager` class - accessible by the global `ALThread` class.
+The AL loop's frequency is controlled by the `Engine.Flags.SoundThreadFrequency` flag and is 50 milliseconds by default. **The ALThread does not run while the host is unfocused, but layers will still be updated.**

 AL errors are checked every tick and will cause the engine to crash.
 Additionally monitoring properties of the layer, such as `Status`, `PlaybackLocation`, `ReportedVolume`, `CurrentlyPlayingFile`, `TotalDuration`, and the removal of playlist tracks are updated on the ALThread, which means the values you can access are cached copies.